terraform-google-modules/terraform-google-vpc-service-controls/README.md

 - [terraform-provider-google](https://github.com/terraform-providers/terraform-provider-google) plugin v2.0.0

 ### Configure a Service Account

-In order to execute this module you must have a Service Account with the following project roles:
-- roles/accessContext.Admin
-- roles/bigquery.dataOwner
+#### Organization level permissions
+In order to create a policy, you need to grant your service account the Access Context Manager Admin role at the organization level:
-- roles/bigquery.jobUser
+- roles/accesscontextmanager.policyAdmin

+You may use the following command:
+`gcloud organizations add-iam-policy-binding ORGANIZATION_ID \
+  --member="user:example@customer.org" \
+  --role="roles/accesscontextmanager.policyAdmin"`

+  For more information see the [Access Context Manager ACL Page](https://cloud.google.com/access-context-manager/docs/access-control)

 ### Enable APIs
 In order to operate with the Service Account you must activate the following APIs on the project where the Service Account was created: